Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 3:  Write a program that simply takes elements of array from the user and finds the sum of these elements.
+Experiment 3:  Write a program in C that simply takes elements of array from the user and finds the sum of these elements.

 ### 1. Story Outline: